Butichiivy/clinic-booking-system-db/README.md

 ## 📋 Project Overview

-This project is a relational database system designed for a Clinic Booking System, implemented using MySQL.
-It is developed as part of the Power Learn Project SQL Database Assignment and covers core clinic operations such as patient management, doctor allocation, appointment scheduling, prescription logging, and payment processing.
+This project is a relational database system designed for a **Clinic Booking System**, implemented using **MySQL**.
+It is developed as part of the **Power Learn Project SQL Database Assignment** and covers core clinic operations such as patient management, doctor allocation, appointment scheduling, prescription logging, and payment processing.

 ---